3.000 CurieuzenAirs investigate the air quality in Brussels

 How clean is the air in your street?

-For an entire month, the concentration of nitrogen dioxide (NO2) is measured in the outdoor air.
+For an entire month, the concentration of nitrogen dioxide (NO2) was measured in the outdoor air.
 NO2 is an important indicator for air pollution caused by traffic.
 Brussels is the first capital in the world that map air quality with the help of citizens.
 As a pioneering study, it can serve as an example for other European cities.

 With the data from CurieuzenAir, we will get more detailed insights into the effects of NO2 on our health.
 This will help to better inform and advise policymakers, and this will in turn benefit the inhabitants of Brussels.
 In other words: CurieuzenAir is a project for and by citizens.